wp-plugins/advertising-manager/readme.txt

 * Put ads in your blog posts with the click of a button
 * Ads can be placed in your templates with a single PHP function
 * Ad targeting by author, category, tag, page type, and much more
-* Auto-recognition for 15 of the most popular ad networks, so you can manage these ads in your Wordpress blog rather than going to each website.
+* Auto-recognition for the most popular ad networks, so you can manage these ads in your Wordpress blog rather than going to each website.
 * View high level analytics for your ads

 Related Links: